 You will get a total revenue of Ksh 442,500 after marketing your live birds and poultry manure.

-The operating cost for your 1000 chicken farm is Ksh.
-431,800 excluding the one-time capital expenditure of Ksh 453,500 for beginners.
+The estimated cost of rearing 1000 broilers chicken in Kenya is Ksh.
+431,800.
+It excludes the one-time capital expenditure of Ksh 453,500 for beginners.
 The most significant expense is buying commercial chicken feed at a value of Ksh 313,800.

 The projects’ gross revenue is Ksh 10,700.
 The only additional cost is labour at Ksh 6,000 getting you a net profit of Ksh 4,700.
 The overall benefits for keeping 1000 layers are as shown above.